segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

-Or if they opt-back-in, you can re-enable data collection:
+Or if the user opts back in, you can re-enable data collection:

 {% codeexample %}
 {% codeexampletab Swift %}